Electronic-Mango/openai-chatgpt-discord-bot/README.md

 ## Commands

-All commands work only on servers and aren't available in DMs.
+All commands work on servers for everyone and in DMs for bot owner.

 * `/start` - starts responding to all messages in current channel
 * `/quiet_start` - starts responding to all messages in current channel without notifying other users